Forest-Protocols/safe-scan-provider/docs/become-a-provider.md

 Now, create a `.env` file based on the example (`.env.example`) and configure the necessary variables.

-Then rename `data/providers.example.jsonc` to `data/providers.json`, clear the comments inside of it and fill the `main` tag with your private keys.

 As the last step, don't forget to put detail files of the Provider, Protocol and Offers into `data/details` folder.

 #### 5. Run the Provider Daemon